How an informant and a messaging app led to huge global crime sting | Technology

 The FBI and other countries' law enforcers discovered that Italian organised crime, Asian triads, biker gangs and transnational drug syndicates were all users.
 The special agent's affidavit, and the AFP's Kershaw, said criminals used the phones openly, often not even using code words and frequently sharing photos of massive drug consignments and details of how they would be transported.

-The U.S. court document - an affidavit from an FBI special agent first published by Vice News - says the "confidential human source", a former drug trafficker, had been creating a new hardened encrypted phone with a bespoke app called ANOM.
+The U.S. court document - an affidavit from an FBI special agent first published by Vice News - says the "confidential human source", a former drug trafficker, had been creating a new hardened encrypted phone with a bespoke app called ANOM, also styled An0m.
 The source came on board after authorities dismantled the Phantom Secure encrypted smartphone network and arrested its CEO in 2018.

 For at least a decade, organised crime groups have used phones like Phantom Secure to organise drug deals, hits on rivals and launder illicit earnings without detection, police say.
 Among many of the phones' features, content can be remotely wiped if they are seized.
 But as one model was put out of business, new ones would enter the lucrative market.

 The FBI decided it would launch its own, inserting a master key into the devices that attached to each message and enabled law enforcement officers to decrypt and store them as they were transmitted.
+The cost in the United States was $1,700 for a six-month subscription, a U.S. official said.
 'COUPLE OF BEERS'

 In 2018, Australian police investigators and analysts met with the FBI.
 "As you know, some of the best ideas come over a couple of beers," said Australian Federal Police (AFP) commissioner Reece Kershaw on Tuesday.
 Prodded by authorities, the developer-turned-informant tapped his trusted distributors, who targeted the Australian market.
 They settled on a soft launch in October 2018.
 The developer gave the distributors only 50 devices to sell.
 Seeing a "huge payday", they agreed, according to the affidavit.